October 12 - 23, 2017 (12 days and 10 nights)

 SAPPORO - LAKE SHIKOTSU - SHIRAOI - NOBORIBETSU (B)(D)

+Experience an exciting ride on the chairlift at the Okurayama Ski Jump Stadium, a ski jumping venue located on the eastern slopes of Mt.
+Okura.
+Weather permitting, enjoy spectacular views over Sapporo city at the top on the observation deck.
+The stadium has hosted a number of winter sports events, including the 1972 Winter Olympics and FIS Nordic World Ski Championships in 2007.
+Currently, it is used primarily as a training facility for athletes at Nordic events.
 We'll travel south to scenic Lake Shikotsu, Japan's second largest caldera lake, part of the Shikotsu-Toya National Park.
 Due to the small surface area to depth ratio, the water temperature of this lake remains constant throughout the year, making it the northernmost ice-free lake in Japan.
 We'll continue on to the town of Shiraoi, visiting Poroto-kotan (Shiraoi Ainu Museum), an outdoor reproduction of a small Ainu Village.
 Interesting exhibits and artifacts are displayed in the museum relating to the history, culture, and lifestyle of the Ainu - the indigenous people of northern Japan.
 Traditionally dressed Ainu men and women will perform a traditional song and dance in a cises (a thatched house).
 One of the villagers will demonstrate how to play the mukkuri (mouth harp), an Ainu musical instrument made of a piece of thin shaved bamboo with a thread attached to it.
 We'll continue on to spend the night in a beautiful hotel in Noboribetsu, Hokkaido's most famous hot spring resort.
-Before checking in, we'll visit Jigokudani (Hell Valley), a spectacular ravine located just above the town of Noboribetsu.
+Before checking-in, we'll visit Jigokudani (Hell Valley), a spectacular ravine located just above the town of Noboribetsu.
 Hot steam vents, sulfurous streams, and other volcanic activity can be viewed at this magnificent site - the main source of Noboribetsu's hot spring waters.
 Enjoy dinner and relax in the fabulous onsen at the hotel this evening.

 Accommodations at NOBORIBETSU GRAND HOTEL or similar